-Students in this course study and practice piano technique and music literacy using Frances Clark's intervallic approach to playing piano.
-While learning to read and perform music at the keyboard, students study penta-scales, tetra-scales, major scales, arpeggios, accompanying and transposition, repertoire, and sight-reading exercises.
-This course is recommended for any student interested in playing the piano (even those students with prior piano experience), as well as those who are interested in studying music theory and composition, or continuing with music studies after high school.
+Students in these courses study and practice piano technique and music literacy.
+While reading and performing music at the keyboard, students study various types of scales and arpeggios, accompanying and transposition, repertoire, ear-training, and sight-reading exercises.
+These courses are recommended for any student interested in playing the piano, regardless of whether the student has prior piano experience.
+Students who have completed one or more semester of